Public Records & Services in Plankinton

 Criminal Records

 Aurora County's criminal records cover felony, misdemeanor, traffic violations, and sex offender registry information.
 These records are maintained by the Aurora County Sheriff's Office and the South Dakota Unified Judicial System.
-Residents can conduct background checks through the South Dakota Bureau of Investigation, which provides criminal history reports.
+Residents can conduct background checks through the South Dakota Division of Criminal Investigation, which provides criminal history reports.
 The system ensures that individuals and organizations have access to necessary information for employment, housing, and other critical decisions.

 Vital Records